Setup Search

 • Browser casting breaks down when you want full desktop audio from multiple apps.

-A dedicated Windows audio workflow
+A dedicated Windows audio workflow.

 • Use automatic device discovery to find Nest speakers already on your Wi-Fi network.